preetijuturu/p280s21project3/Manuscript.md

 Spatial analysis
 Applied the Voroni Method:
 Why did we chose that method over simple map:
+In other words what are the benefits to using the veroni method

 ## Results (pending)
 This section shall contain the results as well as data visualizations, tables and analysis.